 Left: This is one of few photos I have seen of Goulding at work.
 It shows Snub Pollard (Harold Fraser), Harold Lloyd, and Alf Goulding at right, on the set of Somewhere in Turkey (1918) Right: Advertisement for Rolin Comedies – Snub Pollard and Ernie Morrison, directed by Alf Goulding.
 Source: Wikimedia Commons.

 Above: Alf (at right) on the set of Grass Skirts (1929) with Lloyd Hamilton and Ruth Hiatt.
 Exhibitor’s Herald-World.
 28 Dec, 1928, via Lantern Digital Media Library

 An Australian sojourn

 Alf lived in Australia again in 1940-45.
 He had been busy in Hollywood and England through the 1930s, and then, after making A Chump at Oxford for Hal Roach, he travelled to England to make one more film – Olympic Honeymoon.
 By the end of 1940, he was back in Australia.
 This movement in the first year of war relates to his lack of visa status back in the US.
-At least several Australian newspapers – from 1939 and late in 1940 reported on this.
-While in Australia, he not only directed the feature A Yank Down Under in May 1942 (which was not immediately released) but also a number of documentaries, wartime propaganda pieces for the Ministry of Information.
+Variety reported that he had incorrectly re-entered the US from England on a short term visitor’s permit and thus been ordered to leave.(Variety 3 Jan, 1940, P32) At least several Australian newspapers – from 1939 and late in 1940 also reported on this misfortune.
+While in Australia, he not only directed the feature A Yank Down Under (in May 1942 but which was not immediately released) but also a number of documentaries – wartime propaganda pieces for the Ministry of Information.
 According to the National Film and Sound Archive, these include;